rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-threadPriorities X:Y:Z``

-    This Command Line parameter is supported only for the C++ and C++03 API Implementations.
+    This command-line parameter is supported only for the C++ and C++03 API implementations.

-    Set the priorities for the application Threads:
+    Set the priorities for the application threads:
-        X -- For the Main Thread, which will be the one sending the data.
-Also for the Asynchronous thread if that one is used.
+        X -- For the Main Thread, which will be the one sending the data, or for the Asynchronous thread if that one is used.
-        Y -- For the Receive Threads, If the -useReadThread is used, also for the thread created to receive and process data.
+        Y -- For the Receive Threads or, if the -useReadThread is used, for the thread created to receive and process data.
         Z -- For the rest of the threads created by the middleware: Event and Database Threads.